 - Can you do a day trip from Amsterdam to Brussels?

-Best Day Trips from Amsterdam within the Netherlands
+Best Day Trips from Amsterdam in the Netherlands

 Dutch trains are pretty efficient so you can get to major Dutch cities without much hassle as well as small towns for a day trip.

-Here are the best day trips from Amsterdam within the Netherlands.
+Here are the best day trips from Amsterdam in the Netherlands.

 1. Zaanse Schans